 - Informed consent must be obtained before any study procedures are performed.
-Study visit procedures are listed in Protocol Sections 7.2-7.4. - On the day of enrollment, random assignment must take place after final confirmation and verification of eligibility, administration of the Baseline Computer Assisted Self-Interview (CASI) Questionnaire, and collection of blood for plasma archive.
+Study visit procedures are listed in protocol Sections 7.2-7.4. - On the day of enrollment, random assignment must take place after final confirmation and verification of eligibility and collection of blood for plasma archive.
 It is recommended that for sites not doing finger stick HIV testing, blood for HIV serology and plasma archive be collected together, to limit venipuncture to a single blood draw.
-If a participant is subsequently found to be ineligible and is not randomized, the plasma archive sample should be destroyed. - Pelvic exam procedures must be performed in the sequence shown on the Pelvic Exam Checklist. - During follow-up visits, CASI questionnaires should be administered prior to the delivery of HIV and adherence counseling.
+If a participant is subsequently found to be ineligible and is not randomized, the plasma archive sample should be destroyed. - Pelvic exam procedures must be performed in the sequence shown on the Pelvic Exam Checklist.